nirv-ai/docs/scripts/README.md

 ### always use #!/usr/bin/env [SHELL]

-- even for sh, so consumers can use whatever shell by setting pointing to the shell of their choosing
+- even for sh, so consumers can use whatever shell by pointing the shebang to the shell of their choosing

 ## available scripts